-$$F1 = \frac{2 precision recall}{precision + recall}$$
+$$F1 = \frac{2precisionrecall}{precision+recall}$$

-The values of TP, FP, FN are determined by randomly splitting the users into two sets; the training set and the testing set.
+The values of TP, FP and FN are determined by randomly splitting the users into two sets; the training set and the testing set.
 Multi-fold cross-validation was used to ensure a fair partitioning between test data and training data.
-Data were split 90% for training and 10% for testing, and the process was repeated 5 times to create 5 folds and the mean of the performance was reported.
+Data were split 90% for training and 10% for testing, and the process was repeated 5 times to create 5 folds and the mean performance was reported.

-C. Evaluation of Spatial Profiles

-Results for the enriched user profiles using the proposed top-N recommendation method are presented.
-Different versions of the enriched spatial profiles, using different place similarity measures were created, a) using $\gamma = 0$ (to represent place-tag similarity only), b) using $\gamma = 1$ , (to represent place-user similarity only), and c) using $\gamma = 0.5$ for an aggregated view of both effects.
+1) Evaluation of Spatial Profiles: Results for the enriched user profiles using the proposed top-N recommendation method are presented.
+Different versions of the enriched spatial profiles, using different place similarity measures were created, a) using $\gamma=0$ (to represent enrichment with placetag similarity only), b) using $\gamma=1$, (to represent enrichment with place-user similarity only), and c) using $\gamma=0.5$ for an aggregated view of both effects.
 Hence, result sets are shown for the following user profiles.
-1. Enriched-Spatial(Tag) 2.
-Enriched-Spatial(User) 3.
-Enriched-Spatial(All).
+1. Enriched-(Spatial + Tag) 2.
+Enriched-(Spatial+ User) 3.
+Enriched-(Spatial + All).

-We compare the results of the top-N recommendation using the three different profiles with traditional Item-based Collaborative Filtering (IBCF) [24] and User-based collaborative Filtering (UCBF) [25] approaches, applied against the basic spatial user profile for recommending top-1, 2, 3, 4, 5, 10, 20, 30, 40, 50.
-Figures 8 and 9 and 10 show the precision, recall and F1-measure for all all approaches.
+We compare the results of the top-N recommendation using the three different profiles with traditional Item-based Collaborative Filtering (IBCF) [29] and User-based collaborative Filtering (UCBF) [30] approaches, applied against the basic spatial user profile for recommending top-1, 2, 3, 4, 5, 10, 20, 30, 40, 50.
+Figures 11, 12 and 13 show the precision, recall and F1-measure for all approaches.
 As is shown in the figures, enriched user profiles demonstrate significantly better performance in comparison to the traditional approaches.
 In particular, the F1 measure for the combined profile (Spatial + All) outperforms the UBCF approach by 10% on average and the IBCF approach by 12% on average.